Activating aviation data with real-time ML

 Now that we know what to build and what to automate and can safely and efficiently iterate on the system infrastructure, there is no limitation on how we can use real-time aviation data.”

 In an effort to comply with updated Bureau of Transportation requirements, the U.S. Department of Transportation (USDOT) set out to build a commercial flight database system to accurately measure and report on aviation system performance in real-time.
-Using the Databricks Lakehouse Platform, the USDOT was able to unify data with analytics, allowing them to feed aviation dashboards real-time information and enabling the delivery of ML-powered insights and decisions.
+Using the Databricks Data Intelligence Platform, the USDOT was able to unify data with analytics, allowing them to feed aviation dashboards real-time information and enabling the delivery of ML-powered insights and decisions.
 Ultimately, the speed and efficiencies afforded by Databricks allow the USDOT to make accurate predictions about the resources needed to address changes in aviation performance, as well as the resulting impact of fluctuations in air traffic on their operations and the passenger experience.

 Connecting divided data, forecasting the future

 Commercial airlines typically serve millions of people across the country each year.
 To help airlines better serve each of those passengers and develop more valuable assessments of their flight operations, the U.S. Department of Transportation needed to unlock aviation data and began developing a real-time, internal commercial aviation flight database (CFD).

 By leveraging public data from SWIM — the Federal Aviation Administration’s System-Wide Information Management database — such as weather, flight, aeronautical and surveillance information, the USDOT hoped to more accurately predict future air cargo traffic patterns and deliver clearer financial forecasts to commercial airlines.
 But combining multiple data services, streams and components from various publishers is complicated, particularly in an industry that’s traditionally used on-premises platforms to manage data, rather than cloud-based solutions like Databricks.